 Once inside the car, you can get an idea of how the car has been driven and treated.
 Cast an eye over the accelerator and brake pedals for wear, the seats for adjustments, smoke holes and stains, the sunshades, interior light, steering wheel adjustment, any loose screws or parts in the glove box, door, or center console, and the condition of carpet and ceiling lining.
 Check door handles, locks, wind-down windows, and side mirror adjustment.
 When you get the keys, ask if there are spares (as purchasing a spare set can set you back hundreds of dollars depending on what the key has stored such as immobilizer, central locking, alarm).
 Confirm original kilometers as advertised when purchasing a low mileage vehicle.
-I have often found adverts online where the person selling has left off a zero and so a car with 159,600 miles (257,000 km’s) on it suddenly reads as 15,960 miles (25,700km’s).
+I have often found adverts online that sound too good to be true – where the seller has listed their car with only 15,960 miles (25,700km’s), but in-fact mistakenly or deliberately left off a zero, with the true reading being 159,600 miles (257,000 km’s) on it.
 Frustrating and misleading sometimes by mistake, but sometimes also on purpose to get you interested.
 Upon starting the vehicle, listen for any strange noises (such as loud grunting, misfiring, heavy knocking or clattering).
 A squealing sound while taking off can mean the cam belt needs changing which can set you back over $1,000 on some European vehicles.
+If the vehicle has mileage between 50,000 miles (80,00kms) and 75,000 miles (120,000kms), check for receipts to show the belt has been changed, or allow for this in the asking price.
 When test-driving, do extreme right and left hand U-turns to ensure there’s no knocking sounds or abnormal pulling of the steering wheel.
 Test the brakes harshly.
-If the vehicle has mileage between 50,000 miles (80,00kms) and 75,000 miles (120,000kms), check for receipts to show the belt has been changed, or allow for this in the asking price.
 Make sure the gears handle smoothly and the vehicle accelerates well.
 Confirm all the electrics work (windows, side mirrors, stereo, sunroof, wipers, clock, and lights including dash board).
 Test the air-con and heating, and find out how many airbags (if any) there are.

 Ask if any modifications have been done (increased tire size, vehicle lowered, sunroof, spotlights, bull bar, sports kit, or engine alterations), as you will need to list these with your insurance company.
 Also take clear photos of any damage that maybe cheap enough to fix if the vehicle is great value.
 You can show a panel beater these photos and get a rough quote of how much any repairs would cost.
 If you have a list of faults that need repairing or you notice registration is nearing expiry, use these as leverage to reduce the asking price.
 With private sales especially, I recommend a vehicle inspection check either by a local, certified mechanic or a specialist company that specializes in just doing vehicle inspections.
 This provides you with an in depth report of how the vehicle handles, and an overall look at the engine and performance.
+Ask the mechanic for for his automotive advice on the vehicle.
 Also get a vehicle history report to check the written off status and if the car is or has been stolen.
 If you are buying from an interstate or overseas seller/dealer, it is essential to do professional mechanical and vehicle history checks, and find out how much transport will cost you (which could also be factored into the price you want to pay).
 If you are buying from a Dealer, ensure you get a separate mechanic to do the check as some (and I say some!)
 Dealers can do a dodgy check with their own mechanic to get the sale.
 Finally, before picking up your ‘new’ used car, ensure you have insurance in place before getting behind the wheel.
 Make sure you do an online comparison to get the best deal, and double check exactly what you are covered for.
+This advice for buying a used car in the USA and beyond will give you the confidence to get out there.
 If you are satisfied at this point, good luck and good motoring!
 Check out more in-depth advice here.

 Trying to sell your used car privately?
 Follow these 7 Essential Tips to make it as attractive to potential buyers as possible.